 “We initially had to get some of the vegetation cut back to allow for painting of the external of the house”, tells Paul.
 “This is all part of our professional management; to organise such activities to make the renovation process easy for the owner.
 We encountered a number of rotten weatherboards that we had to replace to ensure a quality lasting finish.
 One of the windows was also rotten beyond repair which we also replaced.”

 From there, Paul and his team were able to begin re-establishing the character of the home’s exterior.
 They replaced the original fence and gate with a traditional style timber design, which was selected with the style and age of the home in mind.
-The fence and house exterior were then painted - enhancing the property’s privacy and aesthetics.
+The fence and house exterior were then painted - enhancing the property’s aesthetics.

 “New fencing and a fresh coat of paint can make a huge difference to the external look of a house”, says Paul.
 “New fresh paint can restore a house to looking like new, with the vibrancy of new paint.
 A change of colour scheme can be used to modernise a property’s appearance.
 Karyn was considering changing the external colour for some of the current trending greys but decided to stick with a more traditional yellow to align with the origins of the house and give it a fresh finish.
 The end result, combined with the update of the fence, is a very attractive weatherboard with great street appeal.”